ppy/osu-wiki/wiki/Client/osu!_program_files_(lazer)/en.md

 This allows for saving storage space by preventing duplicates of the same file from being persisted to disk, and prevents users (or other applications) from easily tampering with files that should not be tampered with.
 All inconveniences compared to stable that arise from this choice have been addressed by either allowing exports or adding new in-game management features, or will be addressed in due time by new features.

 For now, the correct procedure to manually modify skins or beatmaps outside of the facilities available in-game is to export the item, update it, and then reimport it again with the desired changes.

+It is strongly advised to **not** manually modify files in the osu!(lazer) directory.

+## Backing up files
+If you want to back up or delete your game files, you need to back up your **entire** `osu` directory, not just the `files/` directory.
+If you copy only the `files/` directory, you will lose data.

 ## Migration from osu!(stable)